bennetdev/privacy_policy/delete_account_and_data.md

-To request deletion of all data related to your user please contact bennetdevelope@gmail.com.
+To request deletion of all Calorie Tracker data related to your user please contact bennetdevelope@gmail.com.
+If no deletion is requested the data will be saved until then.